k98kurz/sqloquent/readme.md

 a class that extends `HashedModel` and includes a `restore` method that can restore the deleted record.

+There is an included CLI tool that generates code scaffolding for models and migrations, as well as track, apply, rollback, and refresh migrations.

 ## Status

 - [x] Base interfaces